-This story was published on 10 August 2018.
-If you wish to use this content, please contact email@example.com to confirm that the information is still current.
+This story was first published on 10 August 2018.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 On the 12 August, International Youth Day will be celebrated across the world to promote discussions important to young people and to recognise their achievements.